C Programming Puzzles & Exercises

 The C Puzzle Book

 If you're looking for a book full of exercises, I recommend "The C Puzzle Book."
 It's chock full of problems written with the C programming language in mind.
-It's written so that the output of the program is the solution so that you can quickly and easily see if you're correct.
+It's written so that the output of the program is actually the solution so that you can quickly and easily see if you're correct.

 The book covers topics from a variety of angles giving readers a full look at syntax and semantics to give readers a full understanding of the language.